arlind-shkrela/Asp.NetCore5.0-Smart_Charging/README.md

 Other Libraty included: AutoMapper

 To Set the enviorement locally:
-- Either provide your public ip so i can allows connection from Azure SQL Server DB,
+- ~~Either provide your public ip so i can allows connection from Azure SQL Server DB~~, <br /> (UPDATE,I Just allowed public connection with azure sql db, so you can use the following connection string in order to have a look at db locally or ssms)
 - Or, you can create a db locally, update the connection string in appsetting.json and from PM Console >> update-database.
 (In the project, you can find an sql file for adding       some demo data)

 ToDo: